Salesforce Native? Here’s What It Really Means

 Fact: Native apps may share Salesforce’s uptime, but that doesn’t mean that non-native apps have poor reliability.
 FormAssembly’s Compliance Cloud plan offers a 99.9% SLA, and we publish any service interruptions on our transparent status page.
 Additionally, with the same infrastructure provider, both Salesforce and FormAssembly rely on the same infrastructure for uptime.

 Myth: All native apps can more easily integrate with other native apps.

 Fact: With FormAssembly, integration with other AppExchange apps is no problem at all, due to our Web-to-Anything functionality.
 With our bi-directional Salesforce integration, you can send data to any standard or custom objects—even objects from your favorite AppExchange app.

-In addition to these reasons, as an AppExchange Partner, FormAssembly is devoted to our Salesforce Customer base, and we are continually working to improve the Salesforce integration for you (see a preview of our upcoming Salesforce Connector v.
-3).
+In addition to these reasons, as an AppExchange Partner, FormAssembly is devoted to our Salesforce Customer base, and we are continually working to improve the Salesforce integration for you.

 FormAssembly may not be 100% native, but we’re 100% perfect for Salesforce users needing a full-featured web form and data collection solution.
 Download FormAssembly from the AppExchange today.